dondretrotman/Survey-Solutions-Exports/README.md

 4.1 - Changed questionnaire status to "ALL", Changed filename variables to accommodate different questionnaire statuses
 5.0 - Exports to MSExcel worksheet
 5.1 - Changed it to work locally on the server
 5.2 - Changed to Version 18 of the questionnaire
-5.3 - Moved all survey specific variables to the config file
+5.3 - Moved all survey specific variables to the config file (making 5.2 a non-issue)